MaxProgramming1/MECH105-Algorithms/README.md

 # MECH105-Algorithms
-Algorithms created  using different numerical methods.
+-Algorithms created  using different numerical methods.
 ---
 ## LU Factorization
 -Factorization method that displays a L, U, and P matrix.